-Other governments and multilateral institutions have crafted AI ethics guidelines that are similar to the EU's.
-The OECD is among the most recent and notable.
-In May 2019, it released five "complementary values-based principles" for responsible AI.16 These assert that AI should:
+Other governments and multilateral institutions have crafted AI ethics guidelines that are similar to the EU's, the OECD being among the most recent and notable.
+In May 2019, it released five "complementary values-based principles" for responsible AI.
+These assert that AI should:

 - drive "inclusive growth, sustainable development and well-being";

 - respect the rule of law;

 - be transparent;

 - be robust and secure;

-- Al system designers and owners should be accountable for their systems' impacts.
+- Al system designers and owners should be accountable for their systems' impacts."inclusive growth, sustainable development and well-being";

-In June 2019, the G20 adopted its own set of principles that were drawn entirely from the OECD's principles.17 In the US, there are piecemeal efforts to build a consensus.
-One prominent effort is the 2017 Asilomar Principles, a set of 23 principles covering research, ethics and values including safety, failure transparency, human control avoiding autonomous weapons.
-The document was endorsed by more than 2500 Al/robotics researchers, engineers, and prominent technologists and scientists including Elon Musk and the late Stephen Hawking.
-18 Similarly, the Institute for Electrical and Electronics Engineers (IEEE) a leading body with nearly half a million members globally.
-IEEE created a Global Initiative on Ethics of Autonomous and Intelligent Systems in 2016 to ensure those designing and developing AI prioritize ethical standards.19 The US Department of Defense Innovation Board in 2019 issued a similar set of ethical principles for AI.20 China's 2018 White Paper on Artificial Intelligence Standardization has a similar tone and thrust, arguing that "relevant [AI] standards remain in a blank state," and says, "China should strengthen international cooperation and promote the formulation of a set of universal regulatory principles and to ensure the safety of AI technology."
+In June 2019, the G20 adopted its own set of principles that were drawn entirely from the OECD's principles.
+In the US, there are piecemeal efforts to build a consensus.
+One prominent effort is the 2017 Asilomar Principles, a set of 23 principles covering research, ethics, and values including safety, failure transparency, and human control to avoiding the development of fully autonomous weapons.
+The document was endorsed by more than 2500 Al/robotics researchers, engineers, prominent technologists, and scientists, including Elon Musk and the late Stephen Hawking.
+Similarly, the Institute for Electrical and Electronics Engineers (IEEE) a leading body with nearly half a million members globally.
+IEEE created a Global Initiative on Ethics of Autonomous and Intelligent Systems in 2016 to ensure those designing and developing AI prioritize ethical standards.
+The US Department of Defense Innovation Board in 2019 issued a similar set of ethical principles for AI.
+China's 2018 White Paper on Artificial Intelligence Standardization has a similar tone and thrust, arguing that "relevant [AI] standards remain in a blank state," and says, "China should strengthen international cooperation and promote the formulation of a set of universal regulatory principles and to ensure the safety of AI technology."
 The White Paper goes on to outline key principles that largely overlap with Western ones discussed above, including: AI should benefit human welfare; safety is a prerequisite for sustainable technology; a clear system of liability to hold AI developers accountable; transparency requires understanding of how and why AI makes a specific decision; a clear definition of privacy."
-21 The White paper, issued by the Chinese Electronics Standards Institute is semiofficial, and similar views are echoes by a number of Chinese Institutes.
-At a minimum, the US, EU, Japan and others should test its sincerity by actively pursuing negotiations to operationalize these ethics and principles in binding agreements.
+The White paper, issued by the Chinese Electronics Standards Institute is semi-official, and similar views are echoes by a number of Chinese Institutes.
+At a minimum, the US, EU, Japan, and others should test its sincerity by actively pursuing negotiations to operationalize these ethics and principles in binding agreements.